vuw-research-computing/raapoi-docs/docs/examples.md

 singularity exec fq2fa --merge --filter data/MiSeq_Ecoli_MG1655_50x_R1.fastq data/MiSeq_Ecoli_MG1655_50x_R2.fastq data/read.fa
 ```

 Create our sbatch submission script.
 Note that this sequence doesn't need a lot of memory, so we'll use 1G.
-Too see your usage after the job has run use ```vuw-job-report <job-id>```
+To see your usage after the job has run use ```vuw-job-report <job-id>```

 *idba_submit.sh*
 ```bash